Capital Gains Tax Calculator

 |---|---|---|

-| Adjusted basis | cost basis + basis additions |
+| Adjusted basis | Cost basis plus basis additions / adjustments | Higher basis reduces realized gain. |

-Prevents exclusions and gain rates from applying to a loss. |
+| Positive gain | Realized gain floored at $0 before exclusions and rates | Prevents exclusions and gain rates from applying to a loss. |

-| Gain treatment | Federal rate path | Important boundary |
+| Gain treatment | Rate path | Boundary to check |

 |---|---|---|

-| Standard long-term | 0%, 15%, and 20% preferential bands stacked over other taxable income | Holding period and netting must support long-term treatment. |
+| Standard long-term | 0%, 15%, and 20% preferential bands stacked above other taxable income. | Holding period generally must be more than one year, after applying any exceptions and netting rules. |

-| Short-term | Ordinary income brackets for the selected year and filing status | Usually applies when the asset was held one year or less. |
+| Short-term | Ordinary income brackets for the selected year and filing status. | Usually applies when the asset was held one year or less. |

-| Collectibles / section 1202 | Ordinary brackets capped at a 28% maximum | Mixed gains should be separated from standard long-term gain. |
+| Collectibles / section 1202 | Ordinary brackets capped at a 28% maximum rate. | Only the gain portion that belongs in the 28% category should use this path. |

-| Unrecaptured section 1250 | Ordinary brackets capped at a 25% maximum | Only the unrecaptured section 1250 portion belongs here. |
+| Unrecaptured section 1250 | Ordinary brackets capped at a 25% maximum rate. | Only the unrecaptured section 1250 real-property portion belongs here. |

-| Main home sale | Modeled section 121 exclusion first, then standard long-term bands on any taxable remainder | Ownership, use, timing, nonqualified-use, depreciation, and reporting rules are not decided by the calculator. |
+| Main home sale | Modeled section 121 exclusion first, then standard long-term bands on any taxable remainder. | Eligibility, nonqualified use, depreciation, and reporting rules are separate from the arithmetic. |

-| Custom flat federal rate | User-entered flat federal gain rate on taxable gain | Use only when a verified rule or adviser gives a specific rate. |
+| Custom flat federal rate | Entered federal rate multiplied by taxable gain. | Use only when a verified rule or adviser gives a specific rate. |

 | Tax year | Filing status | 0% through | 15% through |